- Those who can engage in their research remotely should continue to do so and should only be on campus when absolutely necessary.

 - At the time this document was prepared, there is a requirement that anyone entering a building on campus must wear a face mask.
 Please see accompanying lab safety guidelines for proper donning and doffing techniques.

-- A mask always needs to be worn, unless isolated in an office alone.
+- An appropriate mask always needs to be worn, unless isolated in an office alone.

 - Personnel must wear masks while on campus, except when eating or drinking.